jakt/JACoreData/README.md

 ## Usage

-### Creating the main context

-To create the main context you call `createMainContext(modelStoreName: String, bundles: [NSBundle]?)` This function sets up the Core Data stack and returns the main context.

 ### Creating ManagedObjectTypes

-The `ManagedObjectType` protocol can be applied to any `NSManagedObject` and simply requires the settings of the `entityName` variable.
+The `ManagedObjectType` protocol can be applied to any `NSManagedObject` and simply requires the setting of the `entityName` variable.
 You can also optionally implement the `defaultSortDescriptors` variable for easier use with an NSFetchedResultsController.

 ```swift
 extension User: ManagedObjectType {